 The Story of Thistle's Music

-Thistle's hauntingly beautiful songs for harp and voice are the product of her education in S. Indian, western classical and jazz music, plus her love of literature that grapples with the archetypal: Good vs. Evil, Nature vs. Man, Woman vs. Man, God vs the Devil.
+Thistle Jemison's hauntingly beautiful songs for harp and voice are the product of her education in South Indian, Western classical and Jazz music, combined with her love of literature that grapples with the archetypal.
 Years of formal music education, combined with her love of Hans Christian Andersen's fairytales have allowed her to create songs which evoke all the mystery, depth and magic as do the stories that have inspired them.
 Her self titled project, THISTLE, is based in New York City, and usually involves other folk and orchestral instruments.
-The music is meant to be played in old churches and cathedrals, dark velvety clubs and anywhere there is natural or man-made beauty.
-THISTLE has been described as mystical and angelic, as well as evocative of death, ghosts, deep female darkness and pagan magic.
+The music is meant to be played in old churches and cathedrals, groves of trees, dark velvety clubs, castles, and anywhere there is natural or man-made beauty.
+THISTLE has been described as mystical and angelic, as well as evocative of death, ghosts, deep female energy and pagan magic.

 Writing and performing music is very much a service to others in the eyes of Thistle, a service that borders on spiritual aide and recovery.
 She feels she must do this, for you.
-Please do take a moment to sign up on the mailing list (scroll down on the homepage) and enjoy her gift of music--an exotic fruit born of long term internal struggle, an intensive study of music, and an obsession with beauty--made just for you.
+Please do take a moment to sign up on the mailing list and enjoy her gift of music--an exotic fruit born of long term internal struggle, an intensive study of music, and an obsession with beauty--made just for you.